jerabaul29/jerabaul29.github.io/_posts/2021-01-17-MateBookXPro-Ubuntu.md

 ## Conclusion

 These few steps provide an amazing, sleak Ubuntu 20.04 laptop.
-Without doubt the best machine I have ever experienced.
+The battery life is excellent, and the battery thresholds mean that it will retain its performace for probably 10 years or so at least.
+The machine runs cold, nearly never uses the fan in casual workload, and is very responsive.
+I have not found any glitches on Ubuntu yet, and everything just worked fine.
+This is without doubt the best Ubuntu machine I have ever used.